gfiami/gfiami/README.md

 ## 📜 About Me 📜
 I was born in Rio de Janeiro - RJ, Brazil.

-I was majoring in Biology, but decided to change careers to something I've always been closer to: Technology.
-Now I'm majoring in Systems Analysis and Development.

 Initially, I chose to major in Biology because I identified more with it at the time, but now I feel more enthusiastic by technology, where I find more pleasure in learning and challenging myself every day!

-Now I'm focusing my studies to delve into some specific languages and get really good at them, and when I feel confident, move on to new ones.
+Currently, I'm focusing my studies on mastering specific programming languages and becoming proficient in them.
+Once I feel confident, I'll expand my skills to new languages and technologies.

+Feel free to explore my repositories and projects.
+If you have any questions or want to collaborate on exciting tech projects, please reach out!

+Let's connect and embark on this amazing journey of coding and innovation together!

 <div id="header" align="center">
   <img src="https://media.giphy.com/media/jdPMeyv9rn0hZHh8n9/giphy.gif" width="200"/>
 </div>